-Other stakeholders are also beneficiaries of the fintech ecosystem, including citizens looking for more sophisticated services and products, who are becoming increasingly involved in this environment.
+Other stakeholders are also beneficiaries of the fintech ecosystem, including citizens, who are becoming increasingly involved in such environment, and on a sophisticated level.

-Furthermore, it is worth mentioning the strong commitment of the Andorran government (govern d'Andorra), alongside the promotion of fintech solutions, entrepreneurship and disruptive innovation (eg, the use of DLT, the IoT and AI) by Andorran public authorities or entities, financial entities, and Andorran representative companies and local associations, which are clear indicators of a very significant step towards the new technological paradigm.
-However, the challenges presented within the context of fintech (ie, cybersecurity, consumer protection, personal data protection or anti-money laundering and terrorism financing) must be carefully observed with the aim of promoting a sound level of regulation/supervision (preventing regulation arbitrage), equal competition and a level playing field for incumbent institutions and new players.
+Furthermore, it is worth mentioning the strong commitment of the Andorran government, alongside the promotion of fintech solutions, entrepreneurship and disruptive innovation (eg, the use of DLT, IoT and AI) by Andorran public authorities or entities, financial entities, and Andorran representative companies and local associations, which are clear indicators of the very significant step that has been taken towards the new technological paradigm.
+However, the challenges presented within the context of fintech (ie, cybersecurity, consumer protection, personal data protection, and anti-money laundering and combating the financing of terrorism)